infernojs/inferno-website/src/docs/guides/typescript-support.md

 ## Example Repository

-Don't forget to have a look at the [`inferno-typescript-example` repository](https://github.com/infernojs/inferno-typescript-example) which lays out structure of a sample component.
+Don't forget to have a look at the [`inferno-typescript-example` repository](https://github.com/infernojs/inferno-typescript-example) which lays out the structure of a sample component.
 The example uses Webpack for compiling your distribution files and a sample `tsconfig` file.

 ## Why Typescript?